luncheon/comparator-factory-factory/README.md

 # comparing

-Create a comparison function to be used for sorting arrays.
+Create a comparison function to be used for sorting arrays using [Intl.Collator](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Collator).

 ## Install